Cross Training for Trail Running

 For a long time, the thought was that the only way to become a better runner was to run.
 Any activity that was not running did not help and could hurt your running performance.
 Nowadays, more and more coaches and athletes are realizing that this is just not true.
 Across all sports, athletes use cross-training to achieve their ultimate goal.
 A basketball player may complete regular plyometric exercises to improve foot speed and vertical jump.
 Football players will spend a lot of time power-lifting to improve maximal strength and explosiveness.
-So how can cross training improve your running performance?

-First, many runners have poor muscular skeletal strength above the waist.
+First, many runners have poor muscular-skeletal strength above the waist.
 We’re not necessarily talking about the size of your arms.
 More specifically, the influence of overall core, back, and shoulder strength on running.
-When running down a trail, picking your line, and bounding from side-to-side off uneven surfaces, your muscles have to respond differently.
+When running down a trail, picking your line, and bounding from side to side off uneven surfaces, your muscles have to respond differently.
 Each step brings a slight variation in arm swing and engagement of your core.
 Having a stronger core, back, and shoulders will improve running form and oxygen capacity.
 Strength in these muscle groups will also help propel your legs over hilly trails as the race miles add up.

 Strength or Resistance Training

 Incorporating a couple of days per week of strength training into your running routine is probably the biggest bang for your run performance.
 Just 15 to 30 minutes per session can get your heart rate up, muscles burning, and have significant benefits to multiple aspects of running.
 You will increase oxygen capacity, reduce body fat, and strengthen your muscles from the suitable variety of strength training.
 Stronger muscles will result in less stress on your joints, which is critical to the longevity of your running career.